suncoast-devs/handbook/lessons/html-intro/boolean-attributes.md

 `disabled` attribute, which you can assign to form input elements if you want them to be disabled (greyed out) so the user can't enter any data in them.

-As shorthand, it is perfectly allowable to write this as follows (we've also included a non-disabled form input element for reference, to give you more of an idea what is going on):
+As a shorthand, it is perfectly allowable to write this as follows (we've also included a non-disabled form input element for reference to give you more of an idea of what is going on):

 <pre data-lang='html'>
 {`